bchainhub/foxar-docs/docs/intro.md

 <img src={require("@site/static/img/docs/foxar-banner.png").default} style= {{borderRadius: "20px"}} />

-Foxar is a smart contract development toolchain.
+> Foxar is a blazing fast, portable and modular toolkit for Core BC app development.

-Foxar manages your dependencies, compiles your project, runs tests, deploys, and lets you interact with the chain from the command-line and via Solidity scripts.
+Foxar manages your dependencies, compiles your project, runs tests, deploys, and lets you interact with the chain from the command-line and via Ylem scripts.

-> 📖 **Contributing**
->
-> You can contribute to this book on [GitHub](https://github.com/foxar-rs/book).

-### Sections
+## Sections

 **[Getting Started](getting-started/installation)**